-- o Intra-area paths using non-backbone areas are always the most preferred. - o Otherwise, intra-area backbone paths are preferred. - o Inter-area paths are the least preferred. - 16.5.
-Incremental updates -- summary-LSAs

-When a new summary-LSA is received, it is not necessary to recalculate the entire routing table.
-Call the destination described by the summary-LSA N (N's address is obtained by masking the LSA's Link State ID with the network/subnet mask contained in the body of the LSA), and let Area A be the area to which the LSA belongs.
+- o Intra-area paths using non-backbone areas are always the most preferred. - The other paths, intra-area backbone paths and interarea paths, are of equal preference. - 16.5.
+Incremental updates -- summary-LSAs described by the summary-LSA N (N's address is obtained by masking the LSA's Link State ID with the network/subnet mask contained in the body of the LSA), and let Area A be the area to which the LSA belongs.
 There are then two separate cases: